wp-plugins/vzaar-official-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-vzaar official media manager makes it easy to upload, manage, and embed your vzaar videos directly from your WordPress installation
+vzaar's official media manager plugin makes it easy to upload, manage, and embed your vzaar videos directly from your WordPress installation

 == Description ==